 However, despite these miraculous indications, the medical and scientific community are skeptical about how it works, and whether it is safe and effective.

-Many clinical and mechanical studies have conflicting results, making acupuncture not only a complex treatment to study but also a continual active area of research.
+Many clinical and mechanical studies have produced conflicting results, making acupuncture not only a complex treatment to study but also a controversial, active area of research.

-In this post, you’ll read about how acupuncture works, as well as the pros and cons of acupuncture from a scientific standpoint.
+This post will explore how practitioners believe acupuncture works, as well as the pros and cons of acupuncture from a scientific standpoint.

 History of Acupuncture